domludejesus/news-crawler/readme.md

 ## Contact

-For any queries or feedback, please reach out to us at [your_email@example.com](mailto:your_email@example.com).
+Got questions or feedback?
+Reach out to us at [your_email@example.com](mailto:your_email@example.com).

-Stay updated, stay informed, and explore the world of video games and OpenAI with News Aggregator.
+Explore the world of video games and OpenAI with the News Aggregator – your source for the latest news.